astrokilin/Stormworks-Lua-Minifier/README.md

 # Lua minifier for stormworks

-My simple tool to minify lua scripts when 8k symbols is not enought.
+My simple tool to minify lua scripts when 8k symbols is not enough.
 Works both on Windows and Linux.

 ## Features
 ### Examine the source of minified segments